Looking for special and unique Christmas gift ideas? Treat your friends and family to Vancouver and Lower Mainland experiences they won’t forget.

 - Beyond King Tut – the immersive exhibition about King Tutankhamun has been getting great reviews since November.
 It continues at the Vancouver Convention Centre until January 14th in 2023.
 (TIP: Use the promo code SAVE15 and save 15% off the price of admission.)

-- Beyond Van Gogh – an immersive exhibition featuring the art of the Dutch painter Vincent Van Gogh takes place at the Cloverdale Agriplex in Surrey between February 1st and March 5th in 2023.
+- Beyond Van Gogh – an immersive exhibition featuring the art of the Dutch painter Vincent Van Gogh takes place at the Cloverdale Agriplex in Surrey between February 1st and early March in 2023.

 - Avengers S.T.A.T.I.O.N. – an exciting Marvel superhero-themed exhibition takes place in Burnaby at The Amazing Brentwood from March 3rd until May 28th.